 Headlamp recommended

-All sharp objects, weapons, bulky, or dangerous items are prohibited
+All sharp objects, weapons, and any bulky or dangerous items are prohibited

 You can check the race rules here